 f) that the challenge, as perceived by WSIS, is to harness the potential of ICTs and ICT applications for promoting the development goals of the Millennium Declaration, namely the eradication of extreme poverty and hunger, achieving universal primary education, promoting gender equality and empowerment of women, reducing child mortality, improving maternal health and combating HIV/AIDS, malaria and other diseases, and so forth,

-resolves to instruct the Directors of the three Bureaux

-1 to continue and consolidate their efforts on NGN and future networks2 deployment studies, standards development, training activities and the sharing of best practices on business model evolution and operational aspects, especially for those networks designed for rural areas and for bridging the digital divide and the development divide;

-2 to coordinate studies and programmes under ITU-T Study Group 13 on future networks and the Global Network Planning initiatives (GNPi) of ITU-D; coordinate ongoing work being carried out by study groups and the relevant programmes as defined in Dubai Action Plan of WTDC-14, in order to assist the membership in deploying NGN effectively, especially in conducting a smooth migration from existing telecommunication infrastructures to NGNs; and seek appropriate solutions to expedite affordable deployment in rural areas, taking into consideration the successes of several developing countries in migrating to and operating these networks, and benefiting from the experience of these countries,

-instructs the Secretary-General and the Director of the Telecommunication Development Bureau
+resolves to instruct the Director of the Telecommunication Development Bureau, in close cooperation with the Directors of the Radiocommunication Bureau and the Telecommunication Standardization Bureau

+1 to continue to work on capacity-building activities related to the development of national strategies to facilitate the deployment of broadband networks, including wireless broadband networks, taking into account existing budgetary constraints of the Union;

-1 to take appropriate action in order to seek support and financial provision sufficient for the implementation of this resolution, within available financial resources, including financial support through partnership agreements;
+2 to take appropriate action in order to seek support and financial provision sufficient for the implementation of this resolution, within available financial resources, including financial support through partnership agreements;

-2 to highlight the importance and benefits of NGN development and deployment to other United Nations specialized agencies and financial institutions,
+3 to highlight the importance and benefits of NGN development and deployment to other United Nations specialized agencies and financial institutions,

+instructs the Secretary-General, the Director of the Radiocommunication Bureau and the Director of the Telecommunication Standardization Bureau

+to work in cooperation with Sector Members involved in the provision of services and applications to people, families, businesses and societal functions in order to address the need for further improved broadband networks, including wireless broadband networks, and to share relevant information, experience and expertise with the Telecommunication Development Bureau,

 instructs the ITU Council

-to consider the reports and proposals made by the Secretary-General and the three Bureaux relating to the implementation of this resolution, making the appropriate linkage with the operative paragraphs of Resolution 44 (Rev. Dubai, 2012) of WTSA, and to take appropriate action so that the Union continues to pay attention to addressing the needs of developing countries,
+to consider the reports and proposals made by the Secretary-General and the three Bureaux relating to the implementation of this resolution with regards to, to addressing the needs of developing countries,

 invites all Member States and Sector Members

-1 to undertake concrete actions, to support ITU's actions and to develop their own initiatives in order to implement this resolution;
+1 to further reinforce and recognize the overall socio-economic benefits of connectivity to broadband networks and services;

+2 to support the development and cost-effective deployment of wireless broadband networks as part of their national broadband strategies and policies;

+3 to facilitate connectivity to wireless broadband networks as one important component of enabling access to broadband services and applications;

-2 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of NGNs, especially in regard to NGN planning, deployment, operation and maintenance, and the development of NGN-based applications, especially for rural areas, taking into consideration also development in the near future, in order to handle future networks.
+4 to strengthen cooperation between developed and developing countries, and among developing countries themselves, in improving national, regional and international capabilities in the implementation of NGNs, especially in regard to NGN planning, deployment, operation and maintenance, and the development of NGN-based applications, especially for rural areas, taking into consideration also development in the near future, in order to handle future networks.

 Reasons: To update Resolution 137 and include the relevant contents from Resolution 203 into it.